tokoba/gemini-mcp-tool-nano/README.md

 ## Available Commands

-- Use natural language: "use gemini to explain index.html", "understand the massive project using gemini", "ask gemini to search for latest news"
+- **Natural language**: "use gemini to explain index.html", "understand the massive project using gemini", "ask gemini to search for latest news"
-- Claude Code: type /gemini-cli and commands should populate in claude code.
+- **Claude Code**: Type `/gemini-cli` and commands will populate in Claude Code's interface.

 ## Usage Examples